adarraji/blog-app-api-firebase/README.md

 Backend server for [Blog Frontend Web application](https://github.com/adarraji/blog-app-firebase).

-Created using Node.js, Express.js and PstgreSQL.
+Created using Node.js, Express.js and PostgreSQL.
 This server inlcudes Node.js CRUD operations and fetching with PstgreSQL queries .
 Also to provide security, This server uses JSON Web Token and verify user requests.

 To run the application